Astronomy Seminar 3

 And there again he was saying, “Sometimes the planets in outer space are called islands.”
 And these are islands in the ocean of space.

 So basically the idea here of a planet as an island floating in the ocean of air, the ocean of space.
 He explicitly refers to them as globes also.
 There are some other references here.
 So this gives, in a way this all adds up into a sort of unified picture of things.
 If you consider that you have the description of this Bhu-mandala system in Bhagavatam described in this way, including Jambudvipa, and that it is also understandable as a series of globes, or a system of planets, floating in space.
-So the idea then is that one can make sense out of this in terms of the this higher dimensional concept.
+So the idea then is that one can make sense out of this in terms of this higher-dimensional concept.
 Yeah?

 Q: The geography of Bhu-mandala, with the circular rings, suggests the idea that this system of globes is nested together, one inside the other, with a common center . . .
 I’m sure you must have thought of that. . .